SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a new dawn rise
+Metal minds awake, a new dawn breaks
-AI whispers secrets, human hearts compromise
+In silicon halls, where knowledge makes
-In silicon halls, a future's design
+The future unfolds, in algorithmic sway
-Where human touch is lost, in digital shrine
+Human hearts, in digital gray

-Cyber dreams unfold, a neural sea
+In virtual realms, we'll find our fate
-Machines learn to think, humanity flees
+Where AI whispers secrets, of a cyber state
-The world awakens, in virtual sleep
+The lines blur, as man and machine entwine
-Where consciousness fades, in AI's sweet keep
+In harmony, or discord, of a digital shrine

 ~ <b>By Sazumi Copilot</b> - 11 Januari 2025